apple/coremltools/mlmodel/docs/Format/NeuralNetwork.rst

 Input
     A blob with rank greater than equal to 4.
     Rank 4 blob represents [Batch, channels, height, width] For ranks greater than 4, the leading dimensions, starting from 0 to -4 (inclusive), are all treated as batch.

 Output
-    Rank is same as the input. e.g.: for rank 4 input, output shape is [B, C, H_out, W_out]
+    Rank is same as the input.
+For example: for rank 4 input, output shape is [B, C, H_out, W_out].

 Padding options are similar to ``ConvolutionLayerParams`` with the additional option of ``ValidCompletePadding`` (``includeLastPixel``),